ivargr/privvg-challenge/Readme.md

 ```

-We also experimented with different epsilon-values, but we were confused on the role of epsilon here (see notes at the end).
+We also experimented with different epsilon-values, but we were confused on the role of epsilon here.
 In general, lower epsilon did not make it more difficult to get correct predictions, but a higher epsilon made things worse (likely because a high epsilons means that only the most frequent alleles are sampled).

 ![Accuracy vs epsilon](plot_across_epsilon_12500variants.png)